Cimbali/pympress/README.md

 # ![Pympress logo](https://raw.githubusercontent.com/Cimbali/pympress/master/pympress/share/pixmaps/pympress-32.png) What is Pympress?

-Pympress is a little PDF reader written in Python using Poppler for PDF rendering and GTK+ for the GUI.
+Pympress is a PDF presentation tool designed for dual-screen setups such as presentations and public talks.

-It is designed to be a dual-screen reader used for presentations and public talks, with two displays: the *Content window* for a projector, and the *Presenter window* for your laptop.
-It is portable and has been tested on various Mac, Windows and Linux systems.
+Highly configurable, fully-featured, and portable

 It comes with many great features ([more below](#functionalities)):
 - supports embedded gifs and videos